-To start using it, you don’t need to have an expert team of IT pros who are well versed in multi-session administration, profile encapsulation, auto-scaling, etc. The easy-to-use design gives organizations a simple, uncomplicated way to deploy and manage their Cloud PCs alongside their existing on-premises infrastructure.
+To start using it, you don’t need to have an expert team of IT pros who are well versed in multi-session administration.
+Nor do you need an in-hours pro with knowledge of profile encapsulation or auto-scaling.
+The easy-to-use design gives organizations a simple, uncomplicated way to deploy and manage their Cloud PCs.
+And they do so alongside their existing on-premises infrastructure.

 Microsoft has made the administration of Cloud PCs easier by allowing IT to delegate administration to users who need it.
-Since Cloud PCs are personalized and designed for a single user, it makes it a lot more convenient if users can install the software they need or make configuration changes if required.
+Since Cloud PCs are personalized and designed for a single user, it makes it a lot more convenient for users to install the software they need.
+And it’s simpler to make configuration changes, as well.

-Organizations will also find that using Windows 365 will prove more cost-effective when you have users who need PC access 24/7.
-This is because of the fixed fee structure meaning that Cloud PCs can run continuously without worrying about shutting them down to save costs.
+Organizations will also find that using Windows 365 will prove more cost-effective.
+This is especially true when you have users who need PC access 24/7.
+This is because of the fixed fee structure.
+It means that Cloud PCs can run continuously without worrying about shutting them down to save costs.